-Many times when we are not in a Christian environment we might find ourselves stuck between a rock and a hard place in terms of sharing or defending our faith.
+Many times when we’re not in a Christian environment we find ourselves stuck between a rock and a hard place in terms of sharing or defending our faith.

-Since we are always intent on providing you with tools with which to practice your faith each day without feeling embarrassed –and not becoming a part of the WAUC (Worldwide Agency of Undercover Catholics)– or hitting everyone over the head with the Bible, we wish to present 11 ideas that you can use when talking about God to others, especially with those friends who have little or no faith at all.
+We know this can be a challenge so we are providing 11 ideas that you can use when talking about God to others, especially with those friends who have little or no faith at all.

-1. Translate the teachings of the Church into terms that are easy to understand
+1. Talk about the teachings of the Church in terms that are easy to understand

 An evangelist (one who preaches the Gospel) is a translator.
-Jesus explains the great mysteries of faith by using simple ideas communicated through parables.
-The Church teaches us great and wonderful things that at times require us to have a PhD in Philosophy in order to explain them.
+Jesus explained the great mysteries of faith by using simple ideas communicated through parables.
+The Church teaches us great and wonderful things that at times feel like they require us to have a PhD in Philosophy in order to explain them.

-First, take the time to study them yourself and then put the teachings into simple words so that your friends can begin to understand.
+Begin by taking the time to study these teachings yourself and then ask the Holy Spirit to help you put the teachings into simple words so that your friends can begin to understand.